jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ## A3 Bug Report
 If you find any bug frequently occurs, please go to [MOKIT GitLab](https://gitlab.com/jxzou/mokit) to download the latest version of MOKIT and check whether the bug still exists.
 If it still exists, you can

-(1) Open an [issue](https://gitlab.com/jxzou/mokit/-/issues) on the GitLab page of MOKIT.
+(1) Open an [issue](https://gitlab.com/jxzou/mokit/-/issues) on the GitLab page, or [issue](https://github.com/1234zou/MOKIT/issues) on the GitHub page of MOKIT.
-(2) Join the Tencent QQ group (Group ID: 470745084) if you can communicate in Chinese.
-It is recommended to show your problem in the QQ group.
-Private messages through QQ will probably be answered with the least/lowest priority.
+(2) Join the Tencent QQ group (Group ID: 470745084) if you can communicate in Chinese, and show your problem in the QQ group.
+Private messages through QQ might not be replied.
 (3) Contact the developer jxzou via E-mail njumath[at]sina.cn, with your input and output files attached.
+Reply/Answer is not guaranteed since jxzou is very busy.

 ## A4 Acknowledgement
 Thanks to all MOKIT developers and users for constructive suggestions, bugs report and contributions.